vermasrijan/srijan-gsoc-2020/README.md

 ```
 docker rm $(docker stop $(docker ps -a -q --filter ancestor=srijanverma44/grid-node:v028 --format="{{.ID}}"))
 ```
+> __NOTE__:
+> 1. Notebooks given in this repository have been taken from this [branch](https://github.com/OpenMined/PySyft/tree/master/examples/tutorials) and have been modified.
+> 2. Testing of these notebooks has been done on a MacOS / Linux based system

 ## Tutorials / References
 1. [OpenMined Welcome Page, high level organization and projects](https://github.com/OpenMined/OM-Welcome-Package)
 2. [OpenMined full stack, well explained](https://www.youtube.com/watch?v=NJBBE_SN90A)<br/>